Calbabreaker/dotfiles/README.md

 ./setup.sh
 ```

-You should install a nerd font for neovim.
+You should also install a nerd font for neovim.